evinbg/Tree-Print-Project/README.md

 You have to put the input.txt file in the Visual Studio project's directory, which usually looks something like: `C:\Users\Username\source\repos\Tree_Print\Tree_Print\`

-I also included a makefile, so the code can run on the Unix command line.
+I also included a makefile, so the code can run on the Linux command line.
 The command to run the code is `make run`.